red-machine-games/goblin-base-server/README.md

 Here are some theses to help you understand Goblin Base Server better:
  - It protects requests with HMAC sign;
- - It keeps no state in app memory instead the state splitted between 7 Redis instances.
+ - It keeps no state in app memory instead the state split between 7 Redis instances.
 So you can scale your cluster up & down far away;
- - Realtime pvp is decoupled into separate nodes cluster - a rooms farm.
-Each room represents horizontal Node.js cluster with any amount of apps coupled with separate Redis instance;
+ - Realtime PvP is decoupled into separate nodes cluster - a rooms farm.
+Each room represents a horizontal Node.js cluster with any amount of apps coupled with separate Redis instance;
- - A matchmaking mechanism selects the most free room for pair.
-You can scale rooms farm up & down adding or removing rooms, tuning their capacity to find ideal balance between perfomance and size of the cluster;
+ - A matchmaking mechanism selects the freest room for pair.
+You can scale rooms farm up & down adding or removing rooms, tuning their capacity to find an ideal balance between performance and size of the cluster;
  - It implements Cloud Functions with rich API: read/write profiles data, leaderboards, in-app purchases, matchmaking and PvP, simple PvE.
 Cloud Functions implements the idea of solving hard problems with casual JavaScript;
- - It implements its own Transactions mechanism so doesn't need to work with database with Transactions functionality;
+ - It implements its Transactions mechanism so doesn't need to work with a database with Transactions functionality;
  - Goblin Base Server work in conjunction with client-side SDKs to make networking maximum casual and to fence out developer from complicated backend-side engineering;
  - Integrates with social networks.